leandroibarra-braintly/braintlysdk/README.md

 ## Introduction

 Client to access generic APIs with OAuth 2.0.
-It can be distibuted for platforms to make API requests in PHP.
+It can be distibuted to make encapsulated API requests in PHP.

 ### Requirements